 Once the assurance report has been produced, the social-accountability component of CoST comes into play with civil society and the media helping to promote report findings and recommendations in the public domain.
 As the media highlights from CoST Assurance Week 2019 show, the key findings of assurance reports are easily picked up and disseminated by news outlets.

 The ongoing attention which is sparked by assurance reports has the potential to result in lasting change: after the launch of Afghanistan’s First Assurance Report in 2018, issues identified contributed to the establishment of a Design Review Unit overseen by the Ministry of Public Works to improve project preparation.
 According to the Minister of Transport, H.E.
 Yama Yari, by 2019 this already ‘’has saved millions’’.
+More recently, findings from CoST Afghanistan’s Second Assurance Report highlighted issues of inefficiency and mismanagement in the water sector and sparked the creation of a similar ‘back-up unit’ of engineers to oversee project design.
+As of November 2020, 302 projects have been surveyed and 215 projects have been designed under the direct supervision of the unit’s expert engineers in order to increase efficiency and reduce cost overruns.

 In addition to this, each country’s multi-stakeholder groups (MSGs) continually reference assurance reports when engaging with relevant authorities such as national audit offices, anti-corruption commissions or procurement authorities.
 For instance, when CoST Uganda established a formal relationship with the Physical Infrastructure Committee of Parliament in 2019, it was agreed that the MSG would share assurance report findings with the Committee in order to keep members abreast of key issues from the assurance process.
 Crucially, this will be in tandem with engagement on a variety of topics which can arise beyond the assurance process, such as contract management and citizen engagement.
 A consistent approach will help the MSG as it builds a strong, long-lasting relationship with the Committee and advocates across government more widely.